SeshadriRC/python-for-devops/Day-11/README.md

 ## Additional things

 -  On the gitbash cli run `pip install requests`
 -  Below is the api details of Pull requests in github.
+For this integration we are using Kubernetes repo.
    [URL](https://docs.github.com/en/rest/pulls/pulls?apiVersion=2026-03-10)

 <img width="1919" height="727" alt="image" src="https://github.com/user-attachments/assets/75a90159-c04a-4a3b-9366-a47d3a0c2dc7" />

+`https://github.com/kubernetes/kubernetes`  -> URL of kubernetes repo
+`first kubernetes` --> is a owner
+`second kubernetes` --> is a repo `/repos/{owner}/{repo}/pulls` -> github code
+`/

 ```bash
 curl -L \